webhdx/PicoBoot/README.md

 ## Installation guide

+## Prerequisites
+* Raspberry Pi Pico
+* memory card adapter: SD Gecko or SD2SP2
+* FAT32 formatted SD card

 ## Flashing Raspberry Pi Pico board

 Go to [Releases page](https://github.com/webhdx/PicoBoot/releases) and download `picoboot.uf2` file from the latest release available.
 Now connect Raspberry Pi Pico board to your computer while holding `BOOTSEL` button pressed.
 If it's been done correctly you'll see `RPI-RP2` mass storage device show up.
 Drag and drop `picoboot.uf2` file to that device.
 It'll automatically eject and green LED will light up if it was programmed correctly.
 Unplug USB cable from Pico and proceed with hardware installation.

+## Preparing SD card

+Format your SD card to FAT32.
+Download the latest Swiss release from [here](https://github.com/emukidid/swiss-gc/releases/latest) and grab `swiss_rXXXX.dol` file, rename it to `ipl.dol` and copy to the root of your SD card.

 ## Hardware diagrams